 Table 26B shows that even using 1.5 plastic bags to 1 paper bag, after disposal, the recyclable plastic bag has the lowest greenhouse gas emissions.
 The paper bag at a 1 to 1.5 use ratio, with the "sequestered scenario," has more than 10 times the greenhouse gas emissions of the recyclable plastic bag.
-The paper bag with the "worst-case scenario" has more than 130 times the greenhouse gas emissions of the recyclable plastic bag.
-The degradable plastic bag has more than 9 times the greenhouse gas emissions of the recyclable plastic bag with the 100% aerobic decomposition and more than 60 times the greenhouse gas emissions of the recyclable plastic bag with the 50% aerobic decomposition/50% anaerobic decomposition.
+The paper bag with the "worst-case scenario" has more than 130 times the greenhouse gas emissions of the recyclable plastic bag has more than 9 times the greenhouse gas emissions of the recyclable plastic bag with the 100% aerobic decomposition and more than 60 times the greenhouse gas emissions of the recyclable plastic bag with the 100% aerobic decomposition and more than 60 times the greenhouse gas emissions of the recyclable plastic bag with the 50% aerobic decomposition.